-NRM employees receive annual training on anti-corruption and bribery, which includes discussion on supply chain related due diligence procedures.
-Although the focus of this training is not on forced or child labour, it both encourages general awareness of employees to issues in supply chain management and educates employees on issues that may be adjacent or act as markers for the presence of forced or child labour.
+NRM employees receive annual training on anti-corruption and bribery, which includes discussion on supply chain related due diligence procedures and on child and forced labour.
+This training both encourages general awareness of employees to issues in supply chain management and educates employees on issues that may be adjacent or act as markers for the presence of forced or child labour.